 To make chocolate ice cream, microwave 1/2 bakers chocolate bar and stir it into the ice cream while it's boiling.
 You do not need to adjust the amount of xylitol you're using.

-For chocolate ice cream, use 1/2 teaspoon almond extract instead of vanilla.
-Then use one complete cup of xylitol.
+For chocolate ice cream, use slightly less than 1 cup of xylitol.
 The rest of the instructions are identical.

 For chocolate ice cream, you can add roasted almonds and pistachios before freezing.